Family Business Disputes

 - The siblings reached a settlement within a week.

-- A and B took charge of the company.
+- Sisters D and E agreed for the brothers, A and B to take full charge of the company.

 - Over time D and E eventually got more than they asked for in the settlement.